jbatarse1/Blockchain_Wallet/README.md

 # Blockchain_Wallet

-`finTech_finder.py`, in combination with `crypto_wallet.py`

 This Python application is a simulation to recruit, to hire and to pay fintech professionals via Blockchain.
 Streamlit dashboard allows for a user-friendly web interface.
 It utilizes 3 components: Python, Streamlit, and Ganache.

+Integrating `finTech_finder.py` and `crypto_wallet.py` will automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.

-The wallet will allow hiring person to conduct human resource transactions and to pay via a simulated Ethernet Blockchain, account address and Ether.
+The Wallet will allow to conduct human resource transactions and to pay via a personal Ethernet Blockchain, account address and Ether.

 Features include:

-Complete script for easy transaction.
+* Complete script for easy transaction.

-Userfriendly interface Streamlit application
+* Userfriendly interface Streamlit application

-Integration of defined functions in `crypto_wallet.py
+* Integration of defined functions in `crypto_wallet.py

 To do these, complete the following steps: